rails/rails/guides/source/active_record_callbacks.md

 throw :abort
 ```

 WARNING.
 Any exception that is not `ActiveRecord::Rollback` or `ActiveRecord::RecordInvalid` will be re-raised by Rails after the callback chain is halted.
-Additionally, may break code that does not expect methods like `save` and `update` (which normally try to return `true` or `false`) to raise an exception.
+Additionally, it may break code that does not expect methods like `save` and `update` (which normally try to return `true` or `false`) to raise an exception.

 NOTE: If an `ActiveRecord::RecordNotDestroyed` is raised within `after_destroy`, `before_destroy` or `around_destroy` callback, it will not be re-raised and the `destroy` method will return `false`.